swarathesh/swarathesh/README.md

 - 🔭 I’m currently working on ...
-MEAN + Tensorflow.js web app for detecting corona virus
+MEAN + Tensorflow.js web app for detecting and analytics of corona virus
 - 🌱 I’m currently learning ...
 Cooking from Master Class by Gordon ramsay :spaghetti: :meat_on_bone: :curry: :rice_cracker: :rice:	 :ramen:
 - 👯 I’m looking to collaborate on ...
 Making a damm good pierogi pizza :pizza: :pizza:
 - 🤔 I’m looking for help with ...
 Finding jobs :sunglasses: